-The Cherokee Tribe challenged the citizenship status claims of several ex-slaves of the Cherokees of Indian Territory, and of some Shawnee and Delaware Indians claiming to be Cherokee citizens.
-The establishment of the freedmen’s status was important in determining their right to live on Cherokee land and to share in annuity and other pay rolls.
+The Cherokee Tribe challenged the citizenship status claims of individuals formerly enslaved by the Cherokees of Indian Territory, and of some Shawnee and Delaware Indians claiming to be Cherokee citizens.
+The establishment of the Freedmen’s status was important in determining their right to live on Cherokee land and to share in annuity and other pay rolls.

 Rolls Relating to Cherokee Citizenship, 1890–1890

 Also called the "Wallace Rolls," the 1890 Rolls Relating to Cherokee Citizenship (National Archives Identifier 2123894) provide an applicant’s name, age, sex, residence, and other personal information.
 Rejected applicants are not included.

 - Free Negroes (before the Civil War)

 - Questioned List, Affidavits of Questioned Cherokee Freedmen, 1889–1891 (National Archives Identifier 2123887)

 - First Supplemental List (Mostly from the Questioned List)

 - Second Supplemental List—Affidavits, 1891–1892 (National Archives Identifier 2123888), "Bennett List."
 Agent Leo E. Bennett of the Union Agency received affidavits by persons who had been rejected or had failed to apply.

 - Third Supplemental List—Affidavits,1893 (National Archives Identifier 2123892), "Shelby List."
 Special Commissioner Marcus D. Shelby received affidavits from individuals seeking enrollment as Cherokee Freedmen.